bruslim/bruslim.github.io/_posts/2014-06-30-the-execution-context.md

 {% endhighlight %}

-Contexts are primarily used for identifier (variable name) resolution, and are the main reason why closures in JavaScript work they way they do.
+Contexts are primarily used for identifier resolution, and are the main reason why closures in JavaScript work they way they do.

 ##Example Walk-Through